 The desire to communicate effectively with people sets a significant precedent as modern web development evolves.
 To meet the communication demand of technology, we need to find a way to make technologies talk to each other.
 That's where APIs and webhooks come into the picture.

 Both webhooks and APIs enable syncing and relaying data between two applications.
 However, both have different modus operandi and thus serve slightly different purposes.
-To clear up any confusion between the two, let's take a look at the differences between a webhook and an API and what kind of scenario each one is most appropriate.
+To clear up any confusion between the two, let's look at the differences between a webhook and an API and what kind of scenario each is most appropriate.

-API stands for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
+API stands for Application Programming Interface, a software intermediary allowing two applications to talk.